 Full Description

-- Analysis of the impact of an organization's project management initiatives on its human resources, management, financial and business strategies, policies and practices.
+- Evaluating how an organization's project management affects its HR, management, financial and business strategies and practices.

 Earn Your College Credential from a Business School Accredited by ACBSP